Mark C. Elliott

-Mark C. Elliott (Chinese name: 欧立德 (Ōu Lìdé)) is the Mark Schwartz Professor of Chinese and Inner Asian History at Harvard University, where he is Vice Provost for International Affairs.
-He is also a seminal figure of the school called the New Qing History.
+Mark C. Elliott (Chinese name: 欧立德 (Ōu Lìdé)) is an American sinologist who is the Mark Schwartz Professor of Chinese and Inner Asian History at Harvard University, where he is Vice Provost for International Affairs.
+He is also a seminal figure of New Qing History school of thought.

 Biography

-Elliott's interest in East Asian history began at Yale, where he earned his BA and MA, the latter as a student of Jonathan Spence and Beatrice Bartlett.
-After several years of study and archival research in Taiwan, mainland China, and Japan, he earned his PhD in 1993 from the University of California, Berkeley, specializing in the history of the Qing dynasty under the guidance of Frederic Wakeman.
-Thereafter, he taught at the University of California, Santa Barbara from 1993 to 2002.
-After a year at the University of Michigan, Elliott came to Harvard in 2003 and was named the Mark Schwartz Professor of Chinese and Inner Asian History in the following year.
-He teaches a wide variety of courses including the History of Relations between China and Inner Asia and the famous "Qing Documents" seminar, and is considered a prominent scholar of the New Qing History school.
-His The Manchu Way: The Eight Banners and Ethnic Identity in Late Imperial China is a representative work of the Manchu-centered theory of Qing history.
-Elliott also oversees the Department's instruction in Manchu and Mongolian language.
+Elliot graduated summa cum laude from Yale University with a Bachelor of Arts in history in 1981 and a Master of Arts in East Asian studies in 1984.
+As an undergraduate at Yale College, he developed an interest in the Chinese language and East Asian history, and was a student of Jonathan Spence and Beatrice Bartlett.
+After several years of study and archival research in Taiwan, mainland China, and Japan, he earned his Ph.D. from the University of California, Berkeley, specializing in the history of the Qing dynasty under the guidance of Frederic Wakeman.
+Thereafter, he taught at the University of California, Santa Barbara and the University of Michigan, before coming to Harvard in 2003.
+He teaches a wide variety of courses, including the History of Relations between China and Inner Asia, the famous "Qing Documents" seminar, and regular reading courses in Manchu documents, along with the module on the Qing dynasty offered via Harvard Online as "Modern China’s Foundations: The Manchus and the Qing" Elliott also oversees the Department's instruction in Manchu and Mongolian language.

+Elliott is considered a prominent scholar of the New Qing History school.
+His The Manchu Way: The Eight Banners and Ethnic Identity in Late Imperial China is a representative work of this approach to the history of the last dynasty, which focuses attention on the important part played by Inner Asian political traditions and ethnic identity in the success of Manchu rule over China.
+Elliott's second book, a biography of the Qianlong emperor (r.
+1736-1795), explores these themes through the life of China's longest-ruling monarch.

+From 2010-11 and again in 2013-15, Elliott was director of the Fairbank Center for Chinese Studies.
 Beginning in 2015, he has served as Vice Provost of International Affairs at Harvard.
 In March 2018, Elliott inaugurated Harvard's Lakshmi Mittal South Asia Institute in New Delhi.